 Dr Peter Grant is Senior Fellow in Grantmaking, Philanthropy and Social Investment at Cass Business School, City University of London.
 His historical research and publications have concentrated especially on the cultural and social history of the First World War.
 His books include Philanthropy and Voluntary Action in the First World War (Routledge, 2014) and National Myth and the First World War in Modern Popular Music (Palgrave Macmillan, 2017).
 Peter is a Fellow of the Royal Historical Society and a trustee of the Amy Winehouse Foundation and former Chair of the Voluntary Action History Society.

-Dr Or Rosenboim is a lecturer in Modern History at the Department of International Politics.
+Dr Or Rosenboim is Director of the Centre for Modern History a Lecturer in Modern History at the Department of International Politics.
 Her research focuses on the history of political thought in the twentieth century.
 She is interested in the intersection of intellectual history and international relations in Europe and the US.
-Her recent book, The Emergence of Globalism: Visions of World Order in Britain and The United States, 1939-1950, was published with Princeton University Press.
-She is a Fellow of the Royal Historical Society, and winner of the Prix Aron 2014.
+Her recent book, The Emergence of Globalism: Visions of World Order in Britain and The United States, 1939-1950 (Princeton University Press, 2017), was awarded the Francesco Guicciardini Prize for the Best Book in Historical International Relations, and shortlisted for the Gladstone Prize and TSA-CUP Prize.
+Her doctoral thesis, completed at the University of Cambridge, was awarded the Prix Aron 2014 and Lisa Smirl Prize 2014.
+Before joining City at 2017, Or was a Research Fellow at Queens’ College, Cambridge.
+She is a Fellow of the Royal Historical Society.

 Book Launch of “Architects of Occupation: American Experts and the Planning for Postwar Japan”